stellar/soroban-quest/quests/4-cross-contract/README.md

 A blockchain "oracle" might seem like one of those buzz-words that _sounds_ like something cool, but you're not really sure what it's supposed to mean.
 You could think of an oracle as a window into the "outside world" from within a blockchain.
-An oracle brings in outside data for use in the network.
+An oracle provides outside data for use in the network.
 You could make one that pulls in all kinds of data!
 Maybe it's:

 - weather data from around the world,